Minh-Ha-Quang/minh-ha-quang.github.io/index.md

 ### Recent activities

+May 2024: I gave a talk at the [Hong Kong University of Science and Technology](https://hkust.edu.hk/)

+May 2024: I gave a talk at the [Hong Kong Baptist University/RIKEN-AIP Joint Workshop on Artificial Intelligence and Machine Learning](https://www.comp.hkbu.edu.hk/aiml2024/)

 May 2024: I co-organized a gave a talk at the _Second RIKEN-AIP/IIT(Istituto Italiano di Tecnologia) Joint Workshop on Artificial Intelligence and Machine Learning_ in Tokyo

 March 2024: I co-organized and gave a talk at the worshop [DEEP LEARNING: Theory, Applications, and Implications (DL 2024)](https://sites.google.com/view/dl2024/) in Tokyo